HOW TO MAKE THESE ADORABLE *EASY* NO SEW SWEATER PUMPKINS FOR YOUR FALL DECOR USING WHAT YOU ALREADY HAVE IN YOUR HOME! | YOUTUBE VIDEO

 CREATING A STEM

+Now for the fun part!
 To create the pumpkin stem, I used this natural jute rope.
 If you don’t have any jute rope, you can use yarn or any type of fabric which would look super cute as well!
 I started the stem by tying it once at the base where I put the elastic hair band.
 Then I twirled and coiled the jute rope up the excess sweater fabric until I was happy with the look.

-Once I had it to the height I liked, I tied it at the top and then cut off the excess sweater fabric with scissors.
+Once I had it to the height I liked, I tied it at the top and cut off the excess sweater fabric with scissors.

 To finish the stem off, I used my glue gun to coil the jute rope around the flat edge of the cut-off sweater.
 This creates a perfect stem top!